E16

 - Step 1 – Locate backup power source: Some Johnson Controls smart thermostats use an internal coin cell battery or supercapacitor.
 Check the user manual for your model.

-- Step 2 – Replace coin cell (if present): Open the battery compartment and replace the coin cell with the exact specified type, observing polarity.
+- Step 2 – Replace coin cell (if present): Open the battery compartment and replace the coin cell with the exact specified type, observing the polarity.
 Do not use tools that could short the battery.

 - Step 3 – Inspect for corrosion: Clean any light corrosion on contacts with a cotton swab and isopropyl alcohol.
 If heavily corroded, the thermostat may need replacement.